parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 ```
 Note that each videoperf process reports its statistics.
 Therefore, the overall state of the benchmark will be the sum of individual reports.

 To tune the benchmark, give a starting rate as the seed (we suggest 1).
 The benchmark will take a few minutes to reach a steady state.
 Consequently, consider giving an appropriate number for `VIDEO_COUNT`.
-For example, if the benchmark did not reach steady state in 5 minutes and the `RATE` was ten video requests per second, the number of requested videos would be larger than 5x60x10=3000.
+For example, if the benchmark did not reach steady state in 5 minutes and the `RATE` was ten video requests per second, the number of requested videos need to be larger than 5x60x10=3000.
 Therefore, we suggest giving a large value to `VIDEO_COUNT` to sustain a long steady state.

-Other principles are:
+Other points to consider are:
-1. The benchmark reaches a steady state when both throughput and concurrent video requests are stable while there are few encountered errors.
+1. The benchmark reaches a steady state when both throughput and the number of concurrent video requests are stable while there are few encountered errors.
 The number of errors should be 0, but occasional errors may occur.
 2. If there is a problem in the tuning process, the number of errors will increase rapidly.
-3. In the ramp-up phase, both throughput and concurrent video requests will increase.
-The throughput may become stable, but concurrent video requests can continue to increase.
+3. In the ramp-up phase, both throughput and the number of concurrent video requests will increase.
+The throughput may become stable, but the number of concurrent video requests can continue to increase.
 It means that the rate of establishing new video requests is higher than the server's capabilities.
 In this case, consider decreasing the `RATE` parameter of the client container.
-4. If you find the benchmark in a steady state, you might want to increase the `RATE` to see whether the server can handle a higher load.
+4. If you find the benchmark is in a steady state, you might want to increase the `RATE` parameter to see whether the server can handle a higher load.
-5. An overloaded client container will result in errors and crashes.
-In this case, consider allocating more cores to support more videoperf processes.
-You can check the client container's CPU utilization using different tools (e.g., docker stats) and compare it against the number of cores on the client machine or the number of cores devoted to the container by docker (e.g., by `--cpuset-cpus` option).
-6. Remember that videoperf is a highly demanding single-thread process.
-Therefore, we recommend that you ensure the number of available cores for the client container is higher or equal to the number of videoperf processes.
+5. Remember that videoperf is a highly demanding single-thread process.
+Therefore, we recommend that you ensure the number of available cores for the client container is higher than or equal to the number of videoperf processes.

 [datasetdocker]: https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/media-streaming/dataset/Dockerfile "Dataset Dockerfile"